KRIGOLSON TEACHING

 Watch

-Discuss how specificity of practice and mental imagery impact motor learning.
+Discuss how specificity of practice and deliberate practice impact motor learning.

 5: At a minimum the answer MUST:

-10: An exceptional answer with new ideas, new information, and a perfect summary of all the content associated with this question.
+vi: An exceptional answer will have new ideas, new information, and a perfect summary of all the content associated with this question.

 Readings: